RajeshReddyG/InventoryManagement/README.md

 The API Controller has functions that responds for GET, POST, PUT and DELETE requests which are useful for Listing, Adding, Modifying and Deleting inventory items in the database table.
  # ShopBridge Backend

-"ShopBridge" needs you to build a website that helps track the different items they have for sale.
+"ShopBridge" needs a backend solution to build a website that helps track the different items they have for sale.

 ## Problem Statement